11bus11/book-store1/README.md

 ### Device Testing
 The website was natively tested on these devices:
 - Acer Aspire 5
+- 1440p monitor (hooked up to a tower pc)

 The website was also tested on these devices thru Mozilla Dev Tools: